matteosecli/Magisk-Root-Toggle/README.md

 - Be sure to have "Unknown sources" enabled.
 To enable then, just go to "Settings -> Security -> Unknown sources" and toggle on.
 - Download the most current APK from my GitHub ([link to the latest version](https://github.com/matteosecli/magisk-root-toggle/releases/latest)).
 - Install it (you may need to open it via a 3rd part file explorer such as X-plore, ES, FX, or whichever you like).
-- Now, open Custom Quick Settings.
+- Now, open **Custom Quick Settings** (if instead you are using QuickTask, jump at the next point).
 If you have other custom tiles, **delete them**.
-This is important, as the tile we're going to create **has to be the first one created**.
+This is important, as the tile we're going to create **has to be the first one created** (i.e., it has to have internal name "CUSTOMTILE0").
 Then, create a new tile (allow forever superuser permissions to Custom Quick Settings if asked).
 Use the following settings:
     - The Title: "Root".
-    - The Icon: Choose whichever icon you like from "Built in icons"
+    - The Icon: Choose whichever icon you like from "Built in icons".
+I personally suggest "pound", it really feels like root!
     - The Click Action: Choose "Launch App -> Magisk Root Toggle".
 Then press the confirmation icon to save and exit the app.
+- If you want to use **QuickTask**, check that you've activated Android's "System UI Tuner" by long pressing the small settings icon (the "gear") in the drop down menu of your system.
+Then, go to "Settings -> System UI Tuner -> Quick Settings" and add a new "Broadcast Tile" named "magiskroottoggletile".
+Then, open QuickTask and create a new tile following the instructions ("QuickTask -> Tiles management -> + button").
+Use the following settings:
+    - Tile name: "magiskroottoggletile" (without quotes). **Important:** the "tile name" has to be **the same** as the one you've used when creating a new "Broadcast Tile" in "Settings -> System UI Tuner -> Quick Settings".
+    - Tile label: "Root"
+    - Do not care about the icon, it will be automatically changed by **Magisk Root Toggle**.
 - A new tile should have appeared in your menu, named "Root".
 Tap on it and allow forever superuser permissions to **Magisk Root Toggle** if asked.
+- If you are using the QuickTask version and the first tap on the tile does not do anything, open **Magisk Root Toggle** from the app drawer.
+It should be necessary only for the first time.

 That's it!
 You've done it! 😄
 If root is active the tile should be white-colored, whereas if root is not active the tile should be gray-colored.